n-claes/amrvac/doc/slices.md

 run along all output-files in one go.
 For example with the BASH:

     for i in {0..10}; do ./amrvac -restart $i -i slices.par -slice $i -if datamr/data; done

-## ASCII output

-As an alternative to the _*.dat_ file format, the user also has the option to obtain comma-separated-value _*.csv_ files of the cell-center variables.
-This can be useful especially for 2D simulations (ergo 1D line output) which can then be simply visualized using e.g. gnuplot.
-For 1D simulations, the code will _always_ write a single _*.csv_ file and append the point data together with the output time.
-The file then reads _filenameout-d1-x.600.csv_ in the example above.
-For a quick look, the _*.csv_ files can be imported in Paraview and be visualized as points using the filter _Table to Points_.
-ASCII output is sensible to the switch _saveprim_ of the _filelist_ section, therefore primitive variable output at runtime is possible.
-The ASCII module also allows to print auxiliary variables depending on the switch _nwauxio_ in the _filelist_ section.
-To activate ASCII output, the option

-     & filelist
-            sliceascii=.true.
-    /

-needs to be set.

-## Usage with Paraview

-For slices of a 3D run, Paraview will import the converted _*.dat_ data to the _(x,y)_ plane.
-The original orientation can than be restored by using the _Transformation_ section in the Display options of the datafile pipeline object.
-The _Translate_ settings are self-explaining and according to the preserved order of dimensions, the _Orientation_ settings for a cartesian simulation should read

-    d1: 90 90 0
-    d2: 90  0 0
-    d3:  0  0 0

-for directions 1-3.